 When using conventional neutral overvoltage protection function (U0>; 59N) even in the best case scenario at least 5 % of the stator remains outside the function's range.
 The 100 % stator earth fault protection function (also known as neutral 3rd harmonic overvoltage protection) is used to detect earth faults near the neutral point.
 When an Earth fault occurs near the neutral point, it does not produce enough neutral voltage for a conventional neutral overvoltage protection to detect the fault.
-Generators induce some of the 3rd harmonic neutral voltage; when there is an earth fault near the neutral point, this function detects the drop in the 3rd harmonic neutral voltage and trips the breaker.
-If the 3rd harmonic neutral voltage induced by the generator is high enough, the whole stator can be protected by combining the neutral overvoltage and the 100 % stator earth fault protection functions.
+Generators induce some of the 3^{rd} harmonic neutral voltage; when there is an earth fault near the neutral point, this function detects the drop in the 3^{rd} harmonic neutral voltage and trips the breaker.
+If the 3^{rd} harmonic neutral overvoltage and the 100 % stator can be protected by combining the neutral overvoltage and the 100 % stator earth fault protection functions.